Aldanoah/MayaUIChanger/README.md

 # Maya-UI-Changer

-This is a suit of tools created in order to allow greater customization of Maya’s user environment.
+This is a suite of tools created in order to allow greater customization of Maya’s user environment.
 This project is currently a work in progress as such aspects of the tools may not function correctly.

 Installation:
 <br>